Best Lead-Free Hunting Ammunition: Is Copper the New Lead?

 Why We Chose It

-Winchester Deer Season XP Copper Impact bullets are the perfect solid-copper solution for hunters going after medium-sized game like whitetail and mule deer.
-So perfect, in fact, that the company even put it in the name.
+Winchester Copper Impact ammunition is the perfect solid-copper solution for hunters going after medium game like whitetail and mule deer.

 Best Lead-Free Hunting Ammo for Elk: Hornady CX